connerirwin/musfix/README.md

 # .msmt File Format

 The musfix smt format uses a lisp-like representation for expressions and other declarations.
-All expressions are therefore prefix.
+All expressions are therefore use prefix notation.
 For example, to write the arithmetic expression `1 + 2`, you would write `(+ 1 2)`.

 ## Expression